 In “Unshakeable: Your Financial Freedom Playbook”, Tony Robbins shares tips from financial gurus like Warren Buffett, Alan Greenspan and David Swensen, on the rules of the financial game, the key players and their agenda, and how the average person can ride the financial storm to build your financial freedom.
-In this summary, we’ll outline some of the key highlights from Unshakeable, including the rules of the financial game, the key players and their agenda, and how you can ride the financial storm to arrive safely at your desired destination.
+In this Unshakeable summary, we’ll outline some of the key highlights from the book, including the rules of the financial game, the key players and their agenda, and how you can ride the financial storm to arrive safely at your desired destination.

 Over 7 years, Tony Robbins interviewed 50 top financial minds, self-made billionaires and legendary investors like Warren Buffett, Alan Greenspan, David Swensen, Ray Dalio, Jack Bogle, Mary Callahan Erdoes, etc. This culminated in an earlier book “Money: Master the Game”.
 In “Unshakeable”, published in 2017, Tony Robbins focuses on the current market fears and realities, and what the average person can do to build your financial freedom.